myarotskaya/architecture-center/docs/data/solutions/interactive-data-exploration.md

 ### Batch processing

 - R Server and/or Spark.
-Although the goal of this scenario is to support interactive data analysis, the data cleansing, sampling, and structuring tasks involved in data science often include long-running processes.
 Most data scientists use programming languages with strong support for mathematical and statistical packages, such as R or Python to work with data.
 When working with large volumes of data, using platforms that enable these languages to use distributed processing techniques reduces latency.
 R Server can be used on its own or in conjunction with Spark to scale out R processing functions, and Spark natively supports Python for similar scale-out capabilities in that language.
 - Hive.
 Hive is a good choice for transforming data using SQL-like semantics.
 Users can create and load tables using HiveQL statements, which are semantically similar to SQL.
 Azure
 Analytical Data Store
 - Spark SQL.
 Spark SQL is an API built on Spark that supports the creation of dataframes and tables that can be queried using SQL syntax.
 Regardless of whether the data files to be analyzed are raw source files or new files that have been cleaned and prepared by a batch process, users can define Spark SQL tables on them for further querying an analysis.